beartype/beartype/README.rst

     ``beartype.vale.IsSubclass`` generalizes the comparable `PEP
     484`_-compliant typing.Type_ and `PEP 585`_-compliant type_ type hints.
 All
     three check subclassing of arbitrary superclasses.
-Despite the differing syntax, these type hints enforce the same semantics:
+Despite the differing syntax, these hints enforce the same semantics:

     .. code-block:: python

        # This beartype validator enforces the same semantics as...
        IsStringSubclassWithBeartype = Annotated[type, IsSubclass[str]]

-       # This PEP 484-compliant type hint.
+       # ...this PEP 484-compliant type hint as well as...
        IsStringSubclassWithPep484 = Type[str]

-       # This PEP 585-compliant type hint.
+       # ...this PEP 585-compliant type hint.
        IsStringSubclassWithPep585 = type[str]

     The similarities end there, of course: